illyak/DAQ_CLASS/Pocket_Computers_Compare.md

         - No fatal flaws, slightly more expensive than equivalent RPi
 - ***BeagleBone AI***
     - Pros:
-        - Uses a bonafide industrial controller with huge featureset
+        - Uses a general purpose high-end industrial controller
         - 100% open source project, both hardware and software
         - The "black" and the "AI" share the same cape pinout
             - The AI is a superset of the Black